 This parenthood thing is quite the journey.
-I found that once I got the hang of how to handle something, when BAM … a new problem surfaced and I’d be back to square one.
+I found that as soon as I get the hang of how to handle something, then BAM … a new problem surfaced and I’d be back to square one.

 Luckily, not long after my divorce, I decided I needed a tribe.
 I needed other single moms to spend time with.
 People who understood my struggle much more intimately than my married and/or childless friends could.
 Friends who knew of the delicate struggle I lived with every day as a single mom.

 I think everyone can agree that having a tribe is a great idea.
 The problem is, how do you find your people?
 After my sons and I lived in Lincoln, Nebraska for five years, we moved back to our beloved Minneapolis.
 I assumed I would pick-up with my girlfriends without a hitch.
 And I did, for the most part.

 But I’m not going to lie; it was difficult.
 Most of them were happily married and didn’t have much time or space outside of a lunch or happy hour here and there.
 We would definitely share parenting challenges, but since they had a solid relationship with their kids’ dad, they had him to strategize with.
 I didn’t have that, so I began to deliberately look for other single parents.

 I struck gold at a large church that had not only terrific youth groups for my boys, but also a single mom’s support group that met at the same time as my kids’ activities.
 In a flash, I was meeting weekly with 20 or more other single moms who all needed support, love, and encouragement.
 I even found that I was far enough along in my journey that I could serve as a mentor of sorts at times.

 It was in this group that I made some really great friends, including one of my best friends.
 We saw one another weekly, but really carried the friendship on during the week.
 Pretty soon, we were getting together on a regular basis for potlucks, walks, movies and of course, happy hours.
 In between were plenty of emails, texts, and phone calls.